lmiller1990/cypress-react-vite-demo/README.md

 As announced recently on the [Cypress blog](https://www.cypress.io/blog/2021/04/06/introducing-the-cypress-component-test-runner/), Cypress 7.0 comes with a dedicated component testing runner.
 Most users will opt for the battle tested [webpack dev server](https://www.cypress.io/blog/2021/04/06/cypress-component-testing-react/).
 Some users like to be on the bleeding edge, though, and for that we also have an experimental ES modules dev server powered [Vite](https://vitejs.dev/).

 This article will show you how to set up Cypress and Vite.
+You can find the [source code here](https://github.com/lmiller1990/cypress-react-vite-demo).

 ## Creating a React Project